shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra grumbled.
 “I’m not rehashing this.
 Show me your new pet.”

 “This one want to see!
-This one is cute bunny.”
+This one hopes is cute bunny.”
 Gale followed.

 “She already said it was a goblin.”
 Sui scoffed.